Dev-JF/blue_team_tools/README.md

 ## Tool 3: Scapy network scanning

-This tools has a few functions and a couple of planned functions.

 Objective: To make a customisable packet captuirng/ network scanning tool.
+This allows the information gathering within a network (externally and internally) to help blue teams discover what areas in their network are exposed

+requires: scapy python packet

+This tool has a few functions including:
+- a syn scan with set ports to scan with the ip address
+- dns scan to validate dns information
+- a traceroute scan
+- Passive OS scan (the example used is a linux fingerprint)